AndreaGonzato/WeatherStation/README.md

  * digital humidity sensor
  * alarm clock

 ## Electronic Components
-This is what I used for this project:
+This is the complete list of all the electronic components that I used for this project
 * [1] Arduino Mega 2560  (you can't use the Arduino Uno because you don't have too much digital pins)
 * [1] breadboard (63x10)
 * [1] DHT11 humidity and temperature (digital sensor)